Belarus–Germany relations: World War II

-During the German occupation, the "White Ruthenian Central Council" (Bielaruskaya Centralnaya Rada - BCR) was installed in Belarus, a puppet government that used historic Belarusian state emblems.
+During the German occupation, the Belarusian Central Council was installed in Belarus, a puppet government that used historic Belarusian state emblems.
 The chairman of the BCR was Radasłaŭ Astroŭski.
 This "government" disappeared after the withdrawal of the German Eastern Front in 1944.
 On March 25, 1948, the Belarusian Central Council was re-established as a government-in-exile in Germany, competing with the Rada BNR.
-Other institutions such as the White Ruthenian Home Guard, the White Ruthenian Self-Defense Corps, the White Ruthenian Auxiliary Police, the White Ruthenian Youth Organization, and the White Ruthenian Self-Help Organization were also founded.
-The Belarusian Independent Party (BNP) collaborated with the German occupiers with the aim of establishing a Belarusian nation-state.
+Other institutions such as the Belarusian Home Guard, the Belarusian Self-Defense Corps, the Belarusian Auxiliary Police, the Belarusian Youth Organization, and the Belarusian Self-Help Organization were also founded.
+The Belarusian Independence Party (BNP) collaborated with the German occupiers with the aim of establishing a Belarusian nation-state.

 The armed resistance movement of Belarus was considered one of the strongest in Europe.
 There were over 1000 partisan groups, which were mostly communist, but also nationalist oriented.
 At the beginning of 1943, the repatriation of about 10,500 Germans from the territory of the so-called Army Group Central and from Belarus began.
 These ethnic Germans were resettled in the Warthegau (in occupied Poland) and the then German Reich.
 In the fall of 1943, the Red Army recaptured the far east of the country, and by the summer of 1944, the entire country had been recaptured.

 Postwar period

 After the Second World War, thousands of Belarusians came to Germany for various reasons.
 In 1945, there were an estimated 400,000 to 500,000 Belarusians on German or Austrian territory.
 Belarusian national committees were established in Regensburg, Munich and Braunschweig.
 Belarusian DP camps were located in Watenstedt, Osterhofen and in the Ganghofer suburb of Regensburg.
 Belarusians were particularly active culturally in the camp for displaced persons in Michelsdorf in Upper Palatinate.
 Between 1946 and 1950, the emigrants in Michelsdorf ran their own Belarusian-language high school, which at times had 122 students and was named after the national poet Yanka Kupala.
 In 1949 the school was moved to Backnang, where it existed until February 1950.

-On December 29, 1947, at a meeting in a DP camp in Osterhofen, it was decided to reactivate the Rada of the White Ruthenian People's Republic under the leadership of Mikola Abramchyk.
+On December 29, 1947, at a meeting in a DP camp in Osterhofen, it was decided to reactivate the Rada of the Belarusian People's Republic under the leadership of Mikola Abramchyk.
 At that time, the Rada comprised 72 members.

 In Mittenwald in Upper Bavaria, east of the Luttensee barracks, there is a memorial to Belarusian prisoners of war.
 In 1948, the former prisoners of war or displaced persons used it to honor the participants of the Slutsk uprising, an anti-Bolshevik uprising in 1920.